 Before the mid 1950’s almost 100% of cars and light trucks came from the factory with 6 volt electric systems.
 This was even on larger cars: Packard, Lincoln, Cadillac, Chrysler, etc..
-Some even had 8 cylinder engines with accessory heaters and multi tube radios.
+Some had 8 cylinder engines with accessory heaters and multi tube radios.
 Even the first year 1955 Ford Thunderbird (the pride of their fleet) had a 6 volt with their new 292 V-8 engine!

 Starting the engines on these vehicles, even when cold, was not an issue or the manufactures would have done something to stay competitive.